ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 This also illustrates the other striking feature of polymorphic variants: values can be attached to several types.
 For instance, the tag `` `Broccoli`` inhabits ``[ `Broccoli ]`` and``[ `Broccoli | `Fruit of String ]``, but it also inhabits any type that contains it.

 What is displayed by the type-checker, for instance ``[< `Broccoli | `Fruit of string ]``, isn't a single type.
 It is a type expression that designates a constrained set of types.
-For instance, all the types defined by a group of tags that contain either`` `Broccoli`` or `` `Fruit of string`` and nothing more.
+For instance, all the types that are defined by a group of tags containing either`` `Broccoli`` or `` `Fruit of string`` and nothing more.
 This is the meaning of the `<` sign in this type expression.
 This is a bit similar to what happens with `'a list`, which isn't a single type either, but a type expression that designates the set of `list` types of something, i.e. the set of types where `'a` has been replaced by some other type.
 It is also meant to indicate that the exact types are subsets of the indicated ones (this will be explained in the section on [Subtyping](#Subtyping-of-Polymorphic-Variants)).

 This is the sense of the polymorphism of polymorphic variants.
 Polymorphic variants types are type expressions.
 The structural typing algorithm used for polymorphic variants creates type expressions that designate sets of types (here the three types above), which are defined by constraints on sets of tags (the inequality symbols).
 The polymorphism of polymorphic variants is different.